reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 The good news is that this means Redux _can_ be used in many different ways.
 The bad news is that there are no helpers to make any of your code easier to write.

 For example, a reducer function is _just_ a function.
-Prior to Redux Toolkit, you'd typically write it that reducer with a `switch` statement and manual updates.
+Prior to Redux Toolkit, you'd typically write that reducer with a `switch` statement and manual updates.
 You'd also probably have hand-written action creators and action type constants along with it:

 ```js title="Legacy hand-written Redux usage"
 const ADD_TODO = 'ADD_TODO'